milvus-io/milvus-docs/site/en/getstarted/prerequisite-docker.md

 | Windows with WSL 2 enabled | Docker Desktop                                               | We recommend that you store source code and other data bind-mounted into Linux containers in the Linux file system instead of the Windows file system.<br/>See [Install Docker Desktop on Windows with WSL 2 backend](https://docs.docker.com/desktop/windows/install/#wsl-2-backend) for more information. |

 ## What's next
-- If your hardware and software meet the requriements, you can:
+- If your hardware and software meet the requirements, you can:
   - [Install Milvus standalone with Docker Compose](install_standalone-docker.md)
   - [Install Milvus cluster with Docker Compose](install_cluster-docker.md)